sagemath/trac_to_gh/Issue 9498.md

 # Issue 9498: The function _factor_over_nonprime_finite_field is wrong in Sage, so remove it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9498

 Original creator: was